 N Venkat Raman, K W Murphy, K Ghaus, T G Teho, J M Higham and J S Carvalho.
 Congenital absence of portal vein in the fetus.
 Ultrasound Obstet Gynecol 2001; 17: 71-75

 K W Murphy, N Venkat Raman and J Stevens.
 Limitations of ultrasound in the diagnosis of fetomaternal haemorrhage.
 Brit J Obstet Gynaecol 2000, 107: 1317 -19

 M suri, L A Brueton, N Venkat Raman, and P M Cox.
 MURCS association with Occipital Encephalocele.
 Clin Dysmorphol 2000, 9: 31-33

 N Venkat Raman & c Anita Rao.
 Magnesium Sulphate as an anticonvulsant in eclampsia.
 Int J Gynecol Obstet 1995, 49: 289 - 298

 Rupa Mokkapatti, Eshwar C Prasad, N Venlat Raman, Kaneez Fatima.
 Ventilatory Functions in Pregnancy.
 Indian J Physio Pharmacol 1991; 35 (4) : 237 -240

 Consultant and Clinical Lead in Obstetrics and Gynaecology, Southend University Hospitals NHS Foundation Trust

-Honorary Clinical Senior Lecturer, Barts & The London School of Medicine & Dentistry
+Honorary Clinical Senior Lecturer, Barts and The London School of Medicine and Dentistry

 I spend my spare time relaxing watching television and evening walking.
 I enjoy walking cricket, football, tennis and snooker.
 I used to play basketball for my medical school team.
 I live with my wife and have two children who are grown up.